rolandtoth/Blog/input/dotnet-model-generator-with-mithril/index.md

 ## Extra features

+### Syntax highlight

+The need of this feature emerged when I first got the rendered output and it was just pure text, which wasn't too readable and pretty.
+I added [Prism](https://prismjs.com/) which does the job very well.

 ### Export and import

 I didn't plan to add import and export features but I soon realized that it's a must if I was to create a usable tool.
 The core of these features were easy to implement (just save data as JSON to a file, and replace the application's main data object with the new one).
 But I had trouble re-populating the input fields.
 Finally I managed to achieve this by modifying things a bit.
 By the time I implemented this I had a better knowledge of how Mithril works so it was easy to refactor.
 That's one beauty of Mithril: by being small and having just one way to do things you can easily add new features easily.

+### Drag-and-drop reorder

+I was not sure whether to add this feature, but after I did it turned out that it was a must.
+I used the library [Dragula](https://bevacqua.github.io/dragula/) and after some fiddling around I could tweak it to my needs.
+First the outputs were reacting only when the user dropped a property at the end of the drag.
+Later I changed this to be "real-time", so as you drag a property to a new position, the outputs react immediately.
+Pure magic! :)

+### Animation

+I added this out of curiousity, which was easy by following the documentation.
+I like that Mithril doesn't try to reinvent the wheel, they suggest using CSS animation which is definitely the way to go.

+### Undelete

+Another convenience feature that was easy to add.
+When deleting a property and it had a non-empty property name, the application puts it to an array.
+When clicking on the undelete button the last item is re-added to the list of properties.

 ### Input transformations